After attending workshops with end-of-life counsellor Stephen Garrett of Vancouver in March, 13 local people have formed an end-of-life committee.

 Anyone wanting more information can reach Young at 250-303-3573 or email@example.com.

-She also plans to keep the Death Cafes going and will host one the next one in her office located at 77B Second Ave.
-North on Thursday, May 14, at 7 p.m.
+She also plans to keep the Death Cafes going and will host one the last Thursday of every month at 7 p.m. in her office located at 77B Second Ave.
+North.

 During the weekend that Garrett was in Williams Lake, April Dell won a counselling package that she in turn donated to hospice, Young said.